 Benefits of the VAT Cash Accounting scheme

-In some cases, you must still use the standard scheme to account for VAT, such as when you import or export goods from/to the EU, or if you issue a VAT invoice in advance of providing services or goods.
-You should check the HMRC guidance (link at the end of the article) for a complete list.
+Even if you do join the scheme, you may still need to account for VAT the standard way for certain transactions, such as when you import or export goods from/to the EU, or if you issue a VAT invoice in advance of providing services or goods.
+You should check the HMRC guidance for a complete list.

 Clearly, the main benefit of joining this VAT scheme is in the cash flow benefits it provides.
 If you have a late paying client, for example, you will not have to account for the VAT on any outstanding invoices until you have been paid.
 In fact, if you incur any bad debts, the VAT element will never need to be paid to HMRC.

 There may be some disadvantages, depending on your specific situation.
 For example, as you cannot reclaim the VAT on any purchases you make, this could cause problems if you buy a substantial amount of stock on credit.

 Unlike many other schemes, or tax initiatives, you (or your accountant) won’t formally register your business, however, you must follow these two guidelines:

 - Although there is no need to register, you should only start accounting for VAT on a cash basis at the start of a new VAT quarter.

 - If you choose to leave the scheme, or are forced to due to reaching the £1.6m taxable turnover mark, you should leave at the end of a VAT quarter.